phylotastic/phylotastic/outreach/outreach_strategy.md

 ### Communications of news and achievements
 * Scientific publications
-   * Publish a paper with every tool
+   * Publish a software paper for every tool.
+Some ideas:
+      * Generalized Web UI with underlying web-services architecture
+      * Automated planning and execution of workflows to extract phylogenetic knowledge
+      * MySafari: Capture and mashup species names at any zoo or museum
+   * Publish in the educational literature
+      * Teaching about biodiversity with online phylogenetics tools
-   * Actively pursue chances to publish work from side-projects
+   * Actively pursue chances to publish scientific side-projects
+      * analyses of high-value datasets
+      * evaluations of OpenTree content
+      * evaluations of name processing
 * Informal communications
    * blogs on related web sites
 * Social media